osmbe/cyclofix-website/content/docs/mapathon.md

 draft: false
 ---

-How do you set up a mapathon to speed up the data inventory?
-Below you can find some helpful tips to get started.
+A mapathon is a coordinated mapping event where the public is invited to make online map improvements in their local area to improve coverage, basically a kind of crowdsourcing.
+During #osoc20, we organized a mapathon to boost the CycloFix project.
+It is important to have the right goals in mind when organizing such an event.
+Our goal was two-sided: increase the coverage of mapped cycling infrastructure in the Brussels Capital Region (collect as much data as possible) AND build a community to keep the map updated (introducing others to OSM).

 The MapComplete app is ideal to get new people out on the street to add or check original data!
 Don't plan for a bring-your-computer event, but make it clear to everyone that this is an outdour thing!

+But how do you set up a mapathon to speed up the data inventory?
+Below you can find some helpful tips, based on our experience, to get started.

 ### Decide on an event model